 This area is concerned with the processes of making, composing and inventing.
-In Junior House all year groups, from Early Years up to Year 6, have weekly Art, Sculpture, Music and Singing lessons with specialist teachers.
+In Junior House all year groups, from Early Years up to Year 6, have weekly Art, Music and Singing lessons with specialist teachers.
 Art, Drama and Music are studied in Years 7 to 9 and are optional at GCSE and A level.

-Graphics and Textiles are introduced as options at GCSE and A' Level.
+Graphics, Textiles and Dance (GCSE only) are introduced as options at GCSE and A' Level.
 The aesthetic and creative timetabled curriculum is enriched by extensive extra-curricular opportunities.

-Pupils study English, Mathematics, Science, History, Geography and RE within their class teaching allocation to allow for flexibility in delivering the skills and content.
-French, Art and Design, PE, Music and Computing are delivered as discrete lessons and PSHE is delivered one afternoon during tutorial time.
-Involvement in extracurricular activities can include ballet, tap and jazz dancing, sports, arts and crafts and gymnastics.
+Pupils study English, Mathematics, Science, History, Geography and RPE within their class teaching allocation to allow for flexibility in delivering the skills and content.
+French, Art and Design, PE, Forest School, Outdoor Learning, Music and Computing are generally delivered as discrete lessons and PSHE is delivered one afternoon during tutorial time.
+Involvement in extra-curricular activities can include sports, arts and crafts.

-Pupils study English, Mathematics, Science, Computing, History, Geography, RE, PSHE (taught discretely), French, Art and Design, PE (including swimming, games, gymnastics, athletics and dance), Music and Drama.
-Involvement in extra-curricular activities can include ballet, Latin and jazz, dancing, gymnastics, running, netball, sports, arts and crafts, drama, cookery, art, fashion design, eco club, choir and Round Square Club.
+Pupils study English, Mathematics, Science, Computing, History, Geography, RE, PSHE, French, Art and Design, PE (including games, gymnastics, athletics and dance), Music and Drama.
+Involvement in extra-curricular activities can include gymnastics, running, netball, athletics, arts and crafts, cookery, art and engineering.

-Specialist teachers teach French, PE, Art and Design and Music.
+Specialist teachers teach French and Music.
 Computing Skills are integrated into many subject areas.